mirurururu/Manga-Organizer/README.md

 As a mild hoarder I found that a folder hierarchy simply doesn't cut it when you have 500+ folders to manage.
 No tags, stilted search functionality, no automation; it simply becomes a mess to find that specific manga you downloaded a month ago.
 So I got fed up with it and wrote a simple application to handle all this, and hopefully it's in an acceptable state to be useful to others as well.

 Basically it provides semi-automated metadata for your folders, along with the option to use a built-in 2-page image browser.
 It can automatically scan your current folders into a directory; which will fill out the artist, title, and page count fields.
 The same can be done by dragging and dropping a folder over the listview.
-Given a g.e-hentai gallery url it can auto-populate the remaining fields (exc. description).
+Given an EH gallery url it can auto-populate the remaining fields (exc. description).
 A tab for notes is also included to keep track of your always-full backlog.

 If this sounds useful to you, give it a shot: <a href="http://www.mediafire.com/?kf2caeecjc08fkl">Download</a>